I used to really struggle with saying no. I didn’t know how to say no.

 I felt useless and disgusting from being the doormat that the psychological dirt of others was wiped on.
 And instead of getting clean, I overcompensated by becoming a perpetual YES person.

 I did this as a way to detract from the unbearable filth I had accumulated.
-Whenever I said yes, it was like using hand sanitizer that made me feel temporarily clean but ultimately, left me feeling even dirtier than before.
+Whenever I said yes, it was like using hand sanitizer that made me feel temporarily clean but ultimately, left me feeling like I needed to “wash off” even more so than before.

 Like always attracts like.
 I was attracting circumstances, situations, events, and relationships that continued to doormat me as much as I continued to doormat myself.